Overview of Ohio Taxes

 Ohio Property Taxes

 However, tax rates vary significantly between Ohio counties and cities.
-The highest rates are in Cuyahoga County, where the average effective rate is 2.38%.
-The county with the lowest rates is Lawrence County, which has an average effective rate of 0.87%.
+The highest rates are in Cuyahoga County, where the average effective rate is 2.44%.
+The county with the lowest rate is Lawrence County, which has an average effective rate of 0.87%.

 How Ohio Property Taxes Work

 Property taxes in Ohio pay for important local services like schools, police departments and parks.
 They’re also a major source of revenue for city and county governments.
 Every county has a county auditor who is responsible for determining the assessed value of each home in the county, on which property taxes are based.

 Property appraisals follow a six-year cycle in Ohio.
 Counties conduct full appraisals once every six years, and values are updated based on market conditions in the third year after the appraisal.
 Appraised values should equal 100% of market value.

 However, assessed values in Ohio – the amounts on which property taxes are based – are calculated at 35% of appraised value.
 So, for example, if your property is worth $100,000, your assessed value should be $35,000.